NMRss

 iOS < 13: tap the theme icon in the top right to toggle dark/highlight

-iOS > 13: the theme is matched to the global settings of the phone
+iOS > 13: the theme is matched to the global settings of the phone - The default solvent on opening the app can be set:

 android: the last used solvent is set when the app opens